Starting the Financial Aid Application Process

 5 Steps to Complete Your Federal Financial Aid Application

-1. Meet with a DeVry Student Finance Professional
+1. Meet with a DeVry Student Support Advisor

-Schedule an appointment with a Student Finance professional at the campus you will be attending.
-Online students can call 877-496-9050 to speak with a DeVry Online Services Student Finance professional.
-We're here to help you make sense of the application process and secure the financial assistance you need to make college affordable.
+Schedule an appointment with a Student Support Advisor at the campus you will be attending.
+Online students can call 877-496-9050 to speak with a DeVry Online Services Student Finance Consultant.
+We're here to help you make sense of the financial aid application process and secure the financial assistance you need to make college more affordable.

 To qualify for federal financial assistance, you must:

 - Be a U.S. citizen or an eligible noncitizen

 - Not be in default on a federal educational loan

 - Not owe an overpayment on a federal educational grant or loan

 - Register with Selective Service (if you are a male born on or after January 1, 1960, over 18 years of age and not currently in the armed forces)

 - Have a high school diploma or equivalent